TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks

 In this section, we walk through the four phases: from commitment to adjudication, showing how disputes are localized and resolved in a high-level overview (Fig.~\ref{fig:system-architecture}).

 \Paragraph{Phase 0: Model setup.} At deployment time, the model owner serializes the PyTorch model into an acyclic dataflow graph \(G=(V,E)\) with a canonical topological order, where each node \(v_i\in V\) denotes a tensor operator (e.g., \textsc{MatMul}, \textsc{Softmax}, \textsc{GELU}) and each edge \((u,v)\in E\) captures a data dependency.
-The model state is then committed on-chain by merkleizing the weight tensors to obtain root \(r_w\) and, separately, merkleizing the graph topology (operator signatures) to obtain root \(r_g\).
-The pair \((r_w,r_g)\) is recorded on the blockchain, enabling \emph{lightweight provenance proofs} for any subgraph that arises during later dispute phases (Sec.~\ref{sec:graph-representation-and-verifiable-subgraph-extraction}).
-We also perform an offline calibration (Sec.~\ref{sec:empirical-error-percentile-threshold-calibration}) to quantify cross-hardware floating-point variability per operator, yielding empirical error percentile thresholds, which are also committed as a root \(r_e\).
+The model state is then committed by merkleizing the weight tensors to obtain root \(r_w\) and, separately, merkleizing the graph topology (operator signatures) to obtain root \(r_g\).
+The pair \((r_w,r_g)\) is recorded on the coordinator backend, enabling \emph{lightweight provenance proofs} for any subgraph that arises during later dispute phases (Sec.~\ref{sec:graph-representation-and-verifiable-subgraph-extraction}).
+We also perform an offline calibration (Sec.~\ref{sec:empirical-error-percentile-threshold-calibration}) to quantify cross-hardware floating-point variability per operator, yielding empirical error percentile thresholds, which are also committed.
 These commitments enable \emph{verifiable subgraph extraction}: any subgraph \(S\subseteq G\) carries membership proofs into \(r_g\) and \(r_w\).

-\Paragraph{Phase 1: Optimistic execution (happy path).} Given input $x$ for model $M$, the proposer computes $y = G(x)$ with native devices and posts a commitment $C_{0}$ on the blockchain at time $t_{0}$: $C_0 = \text{H}(r_w||r_g||H(x)||H(y)||\text{meta})$, where $\Hsh(\cdot)$ is SHA-256 and ``meta'' encodes device type, kernel versions, dtypes, and the challenge window $\Delta$.
-If no challenge by $t_{0} + \Delta$, the contract will release user's payment to the proposer and that computation request is finalized.
+\Paragraph{Phase 1: Optimistic execution (happy path).} Given input $x$ for model $M$, the proposer computes $y = G(x)$ with native devices and posts a commitment $C_{0}$ to the coordinator backend at time $t_{0}$: $C_0 = \text{H}(r_w||r_g||H(x)||H(y)||\text{meta})$, where $\Hsh(\cdot)$ is SHA-256 and ``meta'' encodes device type, kernel versions, dtypes, and the challenge window $\Delta$.
+If no challenge by $t_{0} + \Delta$, the coordinator will release user's payment to the proposer and that computation request is finalized.

 \Paragraph{Phase 2: Dispute localization (interactive decomposition).} If any verifier recomputes $y' = G(x)$ and finds that the discrepancy between $y$ and $y'$ exceeds the empirical error percentile threshold, they may initiate a dispute game and act as a \emph{challenger}.
-The contract then freezes proposer's collateral $\sigma_{P}$, starts a dispute game, and initializes round $k{=}0$ with $S_0{:=}G$.
+The coordinator then freezes proposer's collateral $\sigma_{P}$, starts a dispute game, and initializes round $k{=}0$ with $S_0{:=}G$.
 Each round proceeds (details in Sec.~\ref{sec:iterative-subgraph-splitting}):

 \Item{} \textbf{Partition (deterministic).} The proposer partitions the current disputed subgraph $S_k$ into $N$ disjoint children $\{S_k^j\} (0\le j< N)$ and posts for each child a compact commitment (subgraph inclusion Merkle proof and I/O hashes).